-According H. Travis Christ, Vice President, Sales and Marketing US Airways Group, Inc., US Airways, Inc., and America West Airlines, Inc., since the merger, the Carriers have been using co-branded East/West logos and the tagline "Joining together to create the world's largest low-fare airline."
-This co-brand appeared on airport signage, the Online Merger Guide on both East's and West's websites, in in-flight announcements and videos, on outdoor billboard advertising, in airport lounge signage, and in Flight-Fund and Dividend

-Miles direct mail and e-mail.
+According to H. Travis Christ, Vice President, Sales and Marketing, US Airways Group, Inc., US Airways, Inc., and America West Airlines, Inc., since the merger, the Carriers have been using co-branded East/West logos and the tagline "Joining together to create the world's largest low-fare airline."
+This co-brand appeared on airport signage, the Online Merger Guide on both East's and West's websites, in in-flight announcements and videos, on outdoor billboard advertising, in airport lounge signage, and in Flight-Fund and Dividend Miles direct mail and e-mail.
 Christ states that the rationale for the co-brand is to introduce new customers and employees to the combined brand and explain the different ticket counter signage while West stations are converted to US Airways stations.
-In early 2006, the Carriers are scheduled to begin to replace the co-brand with a single US Airways brand and new tagline at most reservation centers, airports, print marketing material, and in-flight announcements and materials.

 West began replacing its former insignia and logos with the new US Airways logo on company facilities, airports, and office supplies in October 2005.
-The signage at the headquarters building in Tempe, Arizona, and flight training center in Phoenix, Arizona, were changed to the new US Airways logo in October 2005.
+The signage at the headquarters building in Tempe, Arizona, and flight training center in Phoenix, Arizona, was changed to the new US Airways logo in October 2005.
 Along with the new US Airways livery, the Carriers utilize a "Heritage logo" that incorporates the classic logos of some of the largest airlines that have emerged over the years to create US Airways.